 Next you will arrive at the final of the three installations, ‘Future Bridge’.
 This piece, by artist Ken Turner, represents the current lifestyle and bridge to the future with flowing ribbons of stainless steel representing the river and a canopy packed with imagery, including a microchip.
 The piece also provides a surprise shadow effect when the light is right.

 At the top of the hill take a left to head north on Main Street.
-When Main Street was reconstructed in 2008-2009, the City integrated an artistic “River” theme that can be seen throughout downtown, including the 18’ carved cedar planks, gateway signs, and murals that line the street.
-And be on the lookout for the artist inspired benches dotting Main Street along your way (can you find all 12?).
+During the reconstruction of Main Street in 2008-2009, the City integrated an artistic “River” theme visible throughout downtown, including the 18’ carved cedar planks, gateway signs, and murals that line the street.
+Be on the lookout for the artist-inspired benches dotting Main Street along your way.
+(Can you find all 12?)

 At the end of the block you’ll reach Duvall City Hall.
-Check out the wood posts, carved by Dan Cautrell, that hold up the kiosk outside the building.
-Inside City Hall also serves as a rotating art gallery for local artists.
+Check out the wood posts, carved by Dan Cautrell, that support the kiosk outside the building.
+Inside, City Hall also serves as a rotating art gallery for local artists.

-Continue north and cross Stella Street and you’ll soon reach the Duvall Visitor’s center.
+Continue north and cross Stella Street and you’ll soon reach the Duvall Visitor and Community Center.
 The Visitor Center serves as a rotating art gallery for local artists.
 It’s also a great place to pick up info about the area.

-Continuing on you’ll find its companion plank, Cedar Plank (Nichols and Cautrell 2), by the same artists.
-One side featuring a beaver, salmon, and dragonfly (by Nichols), the other another intricate carved design (by Cautrell).
+Continue on to find its companion plank, Cedar Plank (Nichols and Cautrell 2), by the same artists.
+One side features a beaver, salmon, and dragonfly (by Nichols), the other another an intricate carved design (by Cautrell).

-Continue north and cross the Woodinville-Duvall Road to the next planks.
-The next two are companion planks, Cedar Plank (Edwards and Takamohara 1) and Cedar Plank (Edwards and Takamohara 2), are parallel to each other, one on each side of the street.
-They were carved by local artists Bruce Edwards and Chiaki Takamohara, and integrate the theme of river and salmon.
+Continue north, cross the Woodinville-Duvall Road, and then go another 200 feet to the next two planks.
+These companion planks, Cedar Plank (Edwards and Takamohara 1) and Cedar Plank (Edwards and Takamohara 2), parallel each other with one on each side of the street.
+Carved by local artists Bruce Edwards and Chiaki Takamohara, they integrate the theme of river and salmon.

-Heading back towards downtown, stay on the eastern side of the street.
-Crossing Virginia street you’ll find the next two sets of planks, Cedar Plank (Nichols and Cautrell 3) and Cedar Plank (Nichols and Cautrell 4).
-These are also companion planks, carved by artists Clifford E. Nichols and Dan Cautrell.
-Two of the panels feature kingfisher, salmon and owl.
-Dan Cautrell’s panels, feature intricate carvings integrating themes of Duvall’s history.
+Continue back towards downtown, staying on the eastern side of Main Street.
+On each side of the Stewart street intersection, you’ll find the next two sets of planks, Cedar Plank (Nichols and Cautrell 3) and Cedar Plank (Nichols and Cautrell 4).
+Artists Clifford E. Nichols and Dan Cautrell carved these companion planks.
+Two panels feature kingfisher, salmon and owl.
+Dan Cautrell’s panels feature intricate carvings integrating themes of Duvall’s history.

-The next two sets of cedar planks are carved by local artist Bob Antone.
-These planks are interpretations of Snoqualmie Tribal stories.
-The set, Cedar Plank (Antone 1), has one side as ‘Moon the transformer’, interpretting an important Snoqualmie Tribe story.
-The plank behind it is called ‘Sacred River Song’ and features words and phrases from the Snoqualmie Language.
+Continue to Stella Street to the next set of cedar planks, carved by local artist Bob Antone.
+The set, Cedar Plank (Antone 1), has ‘Moon the Transformer’ on one side, interpreting an important Snoqualmie Tribe story.
+The plank behind it – ‘Sacred River Song’ – features words and phrases from the Snoqualmie Language.

-Continue on to the next set, Cedar Plank (Antone 2), features ‘Modern women, First Nations, Snoqualmie River disconnected’showcasing two Coast Salish women and the Snoqualmie River.
+Cross Stella Street where the next set, Cedar Plank (Antone 2), features ‘Modern women, First Nations, Snoqualmie River disconnected’ showcases two Coast Salish women and the Snoqualmie River.
 The plank on the other side features a story about Snoqualmie Falls.

-After the library continue heading south on Main Street for the final two planks, Cedar Plank (Edwards and Takamohara 3) and Cedar Plank (Edwards and Takamohara 4).
-After crossing Stephens street, you’ll arrive at the first of the two companion planks.
-The last two planks (one on either side of mainstreet) were carved by artists carved by Bruce Edwards and Chiaki Takamohara and feature natural beauty of the river and mountains, as well as the Valley’s deep relationship with salmon.
+Leaving the library, cross Main Street at Stephens Street and continue heading south.
+The final two planks, Cedar Plank (Edwards and Takamohara 3) and Cedar Plank (Edwards and Takamohara 4), sit on opposite sides of Main Street about 100 feet south of Ring Street.
+Carved by artists Bruce Edwards and Chiaki Takamohara, the panels feature the natural beauty of the river and mountains, as well as the Valley’s deep relationship with salmon.

 You can see a full view of all 10 sets of planks installed along Main St here.

-As you head back north on mainstreet check out the upper gateway.
-This gateway is the companion to the lower gateway (the one inspired by the railroad) and is designed to be more contemporary and represent the City’s present and future.
+Turn around, head back north on Main Street, and check out the upper gateway.
+As a companion to the lower gateway (the one inspired by the railroad), this gateway’s contemporary design represents the City’s present and future.

-In the design of the gateways, the Snoqualmie River and Library were used as the anchors.
-The river is the forever of the Valley, as far back in history as you can go, the art installations take you through different eras of Duvall’s history and ultimately lead you to what is the future – the Library and its design representing knowledge, technology, and advancement.
+The gateways’ design uses the Snoqualmie River and Library as the anchors.
+The river, the forever of the Valley, goes as far back in history as you can go.
+The art installations take you through different eras of Duvall’s history and ultimately lead you to its future – the Library and its design representing knowledge, technology, and advancement.

-Take a left on Stephens to head back to Depot Park.
-Before getting back into your car, be sure to head downhill to McCormick Park.
-This riverside park will help tie everything together for you.
-Take a seat by the Snoqualmie River to help understand the inspiration of much of the art featured throughout Duvall.
+Take a left on Stephens Street to return to Depot Park.
+Before getting back into your car, consider heading downhill to McCormick Park.
+Take a seat by the Snoqualmie River to help understand the inspiration for much of the art featured throughout Duvall.

 Looking for more art?
 Many of the downtown businesses also act as rotating art galleries for local artists.
-Check out the Duvall Grill & Tap Room, Match Coffee & Wine, Northwest Art Center, and Studio Beju to continue your local art tour.
+Check out the Duvall Grill & Tap Room, Northwest Art Center, and Studio Beju to continue your local art tour.